uutzinger/esk8/ElectricScateBoard.md

 Simple approximation for current is **A[mm2]x25**.
 A slighltly better one **(D[mm]x39)^2 / 80**

-Single core to multicore up to 0.33..0.5 factor current reduction
+Single core to multicore up to 0.33..0.5 factor current reduction.

 Resistivity of Copper 1.68 10^-8
 Resistivity of Solder 63% Pb 37% Sn 1.65 10^-7